sidneyw/sidneyw.com/projects/frontend/src/pages/go-reverse-proxy/index.md

 ModifyResponse func(*net/http.Response) error
 ```

-HTTP bodies in go are implemented as _io.Reader_’s and therefore they can only be read once.
-If you would like to parse them before forwarding the request/response you will need to copy the body into a byte buffer and the reset the request/response body.
+HTTP bodies in go are implemented as _io.Reader_’s and, therefore, can only be read once.
+If you would like to parse them before forwarding the request/response you will need to copy the body into a byte buffer and reset the request/response body.
 An obvious drawback is that we buffer the entire response in memory without limit.
 This could lead to memory issues in production if you received a large response but for our use case this wasn’t an issue.
 Here’s a quick implementation to parse and reset the response body.

 ```go
 func parseResponse(res *http.Response, unmarshalStruct interface{}) error {